Saturday, October 19, 2013

 A sikke on the block

 Once we had been rounded up and put back on that bus…we drove on across a vast grassy steppe, for our last destination, Goreme.
 Not however, before taking a well-earned rest at the Sultanhani (1229), a huge, well preserved caravanserai, a camel staging post along a long-time established trade route.
-With only a few tourists walking in the grounds of this delightful building, we were able to imagine how life was for travelling traders, although I think we would have preferred to see their loads of silks, carpets and spices.
+With only a few tourists walking in the grounds of this delightful building, we were able to imagine how life was for travelling traders, although I think we would have preferred rather more to see their loads of silks, carpets and spices.

-Fact File: Amazing Digs.
-In 1958, not far from Konya, a British archaeologist discovered the world’s oldest human community, Catalhoyuk .
+Fact File: Amazing Digs - Çatalhöyük.
+Not included in our tour, but not far from Konya, a British archaeologist discovered, in 1958, one of the world’s oldest Neolithic human communities, Çatalhöyük.
 Some 150 mud-brick houses, home to a community of about 10,000 people, have been excavated along with painted murals, shrines, figurines and various other artefacts dating from 6800 BC.
 The site is generally not open to visitors (unless you have an official museum guide) and the finds are mostly housed in Ankara’s Museum of Anatolian Civilisations.
-Konya was also central in the Hittite story.
-Some 4000 years ago it was known to them as Kuwanna.
-The Egyptians are said to have feared these fierce warriors.
-A written Peace Treaty (1259 BC) between the two countries is on display in the Istanbul Archaeological Museum.

 No comments: